In this fast-moving, modern and technological day and age, we can safely say that people have been vastly divided into two groups.

 What is an Abridged Book?

 Abridged books are shortened books.
-There are various reasons as to why abridged books are so popular and why they are so widely used in so many areas.
+There are various reasons why abridged books are so popular and why they are so widely used in so many areas.

-The reason they do so is that the job of the school is to assess the students’ literary skills, and whether or not the student is curious to know the whole story is his/her personal choice.
+They do so because the school’s job is to assess the students’ literary skills, and whether or not the student is curious to know the whole story is his/her personal choice.

-Another good example are office places.
-They need to bring forth statistical data and information in meetings, presentations, and briefings.
+Another good example is office places.
+They must bring statistical data and information to meetings, presentations, and briefings.

 Abridging books is simple.
-It is recommended for one to go through the article or piece of writing a couple of times or more till they feel comfortable with it.
+One should go through the article or piece of writing a couple of times or more until one feels comfortable with it.

 What is an Unabridged Book?